 For REZs to be developed to their full potential, there is a clear need for the timely, coordinated development of large-scale renewable generation and network infrastructure, with strong community support.

 VicGrid, a new body, has been tasked with co-ordinating the overarching planning and development of Victorian REZs.
 This body will also oversee investment decisions related to the $540 million REZ fund that will be used to strengthen the grid and unlock the potential of the REZs.
-From July 2021, VicGrid will be established as a Division within the Department of Environment, Land, Water and Planning.
+VicGrid was established as a Division with the Department of Environment, Land, Water and Planning in July 2021.

 The Victorian Government continues to develop the framework for determining future transmission investment in REZs, VicGrid’s proposed role in that framework, and the Government’s broader approach to developing Victorian REZs.
 The Government will make further announcements regarding stakeholder consultation on the development of these frameworks.

 Questions and feedback